Economy of Monaco: National enterprises

 Monaco's economy is also based on national companies, which combined produce over a billion in profit every year.
 Among the most profitable and well-known companies outside Monaco are the Société des bains de mer, the bank UBS Monaco, the auction house Monaco Legend Group and the media conglomerate Lagardère News.

 Companies

-In 2022, the sector with the highest number of companies registered in Monaco is Finance, Insurance, and Real Estate with 4,497 companies followed by Services with 1,895 and 1,184 companies respectively.
+In 2026, the sector with the highest number of companies registered in Monaco was Finance, Insurance, and Real Estate with 5,003 companies followed by Services with 2,330 companies and Wholesale Trade with 793 companies.

 Public finances

 In 2023 Monaco recorded government revenues of 2.19 billion EUR and expenses of 2.07 billion EUR, for a 126 million EUR budget surplus.

 The state's fiscal reserves, the Constitutional Reserve Fund (CRF), reached a balance of 7 billion EUR in 2023, up from 5.7 billion EUR in 2019.